FAQs

 The ARDC is the hub of the Democratic Party in Abington and Rockledge.
 The ARDC consists of volunteer members who attend our monthly meetings, take part in local actions, have open discussions about political and social issues, and enjoy social events.
 Committee People lead party organizing and party building within their home precincts.
 There are two Committee Persons from each neighborhood or precinct.

-But what Is a Committee Person, really?
+But what is a Committee Person?

 A Committee Person is really a local Democrat, just like you, who has volunteered to be the contact for Democrats in his or her neighborhood (precinct).